elai950/AlertToast/README.md

 pod 'AlertToast'
 ```

-Be sure your are in your project directory and then use `pod install` in your terminal.

 Don't forget to add `import AlertToast` on every `swift` file you would like to use `AlertToast`.

 ### Swift Package Manager